-At the very least we recommend getting some home contents insurance for your belongings, as well as a decent car insurance for your vehicle.
+At the very least I recommend getting some home contents insurance for your belongings, as well as a decent car insurance for your vehicle.
 This will cover you for the most common incidents affecting residents of the island.
 If you’re arriving from the EU, don’t forget your EHIC card which covers you for any medical accidents in the country.

 Moving to Ireland – What You Need to Know

-Now that we’ve got the cost of living in Ireland out of the way let’s look at some of the other aspects of living there.
+Now that I’ve got the cost of living in Ireland out of the way let’s look at some of the other aspects of living there.
 It’s not all about money – there are some other important things to consider before deciding to move to the Emerald Isle.